 Whatever the level of complexity, you should prepare your team for a period of hyper-care after launching the new application.
 You must actively monitor the application for issues and speedy responses to user problems.
 Often users are confused just because things are new, and they may need simple questions answered.
 Someone needs to be assigned and ready to triage support requests to separate these types of simple questions from actual bugs.
 The hyper-care point person or team will also work to reproduce bugs and characterize details such as version, environment, state of the data, etc. and write that up so that the developer(s) assigned to fix it can focus on the fix instead of tracking down how to reproduce the problem.

 There should be a team and a plan in place for prioritizing and patching bugs.
 This team should include stakeholder(s), analyst(s), tester(s), and developer(s).
-The team should try to defer bugs for normal development release cycles if possible, but they may have to highlight some bugs as high-priority and need to be hot-fix and push them to production quickly.
+The team should try to defer bugs for normal development release cycles if possible.
+However, they may have to highlight some bugs as high-priority to be hot-fix and push them to production quickly.

 Two-way Communication is Key

 Poor communication can completely derail even the best deployments.
 Start on the right foot by prepping all users before deployment.
-Let them know what they should expect and share a user guide to help them understand what (if anything) has changed in the system.
+Let them know what to expect and share a user guide to help them understand changes in the system.
 The project manager should either communicate directly with the users or verify that the delegated communication point person has sent approved messages to the right groups at the right time.

-Also critical, there should be a formalized feedback loop to learn more about their reactions to the application in the cloud environment.
+You should also establish a formalized feedback loop to understand their reactions to the application in the cloud environment.

-Remember, if users are confused, feel caught off guard, don’t feel heard, or simply don’t like the new system, they will resist it.
-Get them on your side early in the game by helping them feel comfortable and prepared, and being ready to react and incorporate feedback in an efficient and transparent manner.
+Remember, users will resist a new system if they feel confused, unheard, or caught off-guard.
+Get them on your side early in the game by helping them feel comfortable and prepared.
+Prepare to react to and incorporate feedback in an efficient and transparent manner.

 Step 5: Rinse and Repeat

 Now it’s time to follow your full cloud migration plan by going through this phase again with your remaining applications.
-Of course, if you’re following a more complicated strategy of moving dependent systems simultaneously or something along those lines, this will look a bit different.
+Of course, if you’re following a more complicated strategy of moving dependent systems simultaneously, this will look different.
 However, the core of each application is the same.
 Planning > Development > Testing > Deployment > Support.

 Phase Three: Maintenance